 A long string “self-oscillates” or has no visible performer, constantly sounding and evolving.
 The oscillations of a long string are visually manifested on a TV monitor as waves perpetually modulating.
 The monitor is hanging from above, shining down on the string.

 Wood, steel, magnets, CRT TV, Mac Mini, custom electronics

-The set is dark of a black box theater, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water surfaces.
+The set is dark of a black box theater, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water waves.

 One of these violins is “self-oscillating” or has no visible performer.
 A violinist, dressed in white and lying down on the pedestal, performs the other violin.

 A second-hand violin is transformed into a self-oscillating system by the use of electromagnetism and a computer.
 Motion detectors excite long tones of oscillation.
 The audio vibrations of each string are transduced into surface waves of a thin layer of water on a concave mirror.
 The shadows of waves reflect onto the ceiling by a suspended blue flashlight.

 Vibrational Matrix Series (2004-5)

 A series of performance/installations utilizing vibrations in water, speakers, live Max/MSP/Jitter processing or microelectronics, feedback.

 Vibrational Matrix 3.1, performed 10/2005 at Mills College, Oakland; Live video mixing, Luis M. Maurette